psas/procedure-book/06-LaunchTower.markdown

     ![Launch Tower Setup](tower_images/IMG_20150621_153139.jpg)
    1. To unlock the ratchet strap, rotate the handle all the way back to the 180 degree position.
       ![Launch Tower Setup](tower_images/IMG_20150621_152546.jpg)
+ 1. Hammer a steak into the small hole in the base plate of the tower.
  1. Adjust the angle of the antenna and tie off the antenna adjustment string to the cleats.
     ![Launch Tower Setup](tower_images/IMG_20150621_152710.jpg)
     ![Launch Tower Setup](tower_images/IMG_20150621_152719.jpg)